Pseudoreality/Roblox-Identities/Capabilities/3 - LocalUserSecurity.md

 ## Notes
 > [!WARNING]
-> Members with this security are given it for good reason, be careful with what you run through the command bar, even though the damage caused won't be terrible.
+> Members with this security are given it for good reason, be careful with what you run through the command bar, though the damage caused won't be terrible with this security.
 - `DebuggerManager()` requires this security to be called and to access the returned object.